 The student must form a five-member faculty committee selected according to Academic Senate Policy included here as Appendix III and found on the UCI Academic Senate website.
 When forming your committee, keep in mind that one of the faculty members must be an external member (i.e., UCI faculty without formal affiliation with Earth System Science).
-Students should advance to candidacy by spring quarter of their second year in the program.
+Students should advance to candidacy by spring quarter of their second year in the program and after all course work is completed.